E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/ALL_library/cpp_interface/readme.rst

 The C++ interface is a header-based solution, as it uses C++ templating capabilities to support different types of floating point numbers to describe domain borders and work loads.
-Internally class inhertiance is used to adminstrate the different included load-balnacing methods.
+Internally class inheritance is used to administrate the different included load-balnacing methods.
 This should provide an easy way to include future additions of new methods into the library.